supabase-community/flutter-chat/README.md

 alter table public.profiles enable row level security;
-create policy "Public profiles are viewable by everyone." on public.users for select using (true);
+create policy "Public profiles are viewable by everyone." on public.profiles for select using (true);

 alter table public.rooms enable row level security;
 create policy "Users can view rooms that they have joined" on public.rooms for select using (is_room_participant(id));

-alter table public.user_room enable row level security;
+alter table public.room_participants enable row level security;
-create policy "Participants of the room can add people." on public.user_room for insert with check (is_room_participant(room_id));
+create policy "Participants of the room can add people." on public.room_participants for insert with check (is_room_participant(room_id));

 alter table public.messages enable row level security;